MicrosoftDocs/memdocs/memdocs/intune/enrollment/terms-and-conditions-create.md

    - **Title**: The display name for your terms.
 Users see the title in the Company Portal app.
    - **Terms and conditions**: The terms and conditions that users see and must either accept or reject.
-   - **Summary of Terms**: Enter a brief, high-level explaination of what the user is agreeing to.
+   - **Summary of Terms**: Enter a brief, high-level explanation of what the user is agreeing to.
 This text is visible to device users.

       Example message: *By enrolling your device, you're agreeing to the terms of use set out by Contoso.
 Read the terms carefully before proceeding.*